OTIF Fines Are a Data Problem, Not a Logistics Problem

 Under Walmart's OTIF program, suppliers are charged 3% of the cost of goods sold on every non-compliant shipment once they fall below a 98% compliance threshold.
 The industry treats this as a trucking and warehousing challenge, and the published guidance reads accordingly: choose better carriers, tighten appointment scheduling, follow the routing guide.

-Industry estimates put total retail chargebacks to suppliers at more than $5 billion per year, with individual vendors typically losing 2–5% of gross revenue to compliance penalties.
+Vendors typically lose 2-5% of gross revenue to compliance penalties.
 A meaningful portion originates not from missed delivery windows but from mismatched master data and misconfigured EDI transactions.
-When a brand's case dimensions, weights, or GTINs disagree across its ERP, its data syndication layer, and the retailer's own portal, every document generated downstream — the ASN, the invoice, the packing slip, the compliance scorecard — carries the error forward.
+When a brand's case dimensions, weights, or GTINs disagree across its ERP, its data syndication layer, and the retailer's own portal, every document generated downstream (the ASN, the invoice, the packing slip, the compliance scorecard) carries the error forward.
 Automation, applied to bad data, is a machine for manufacturing chargebacks.

 Where the data fails and the chargebacks follow